EWLameijer/AttendanceTracker/CodeOverview/ERD & how to generate it.md

 I (Mark) used https://www.lucidchart.com.
 Here you can make a free account.
 The limitation seems to be that you can only have 3 files stored.
 Which is 2 more than I need for this project.
-There are also a bunch of other websites that let you do this.

 ## Making the ERD: